Swiss pleasure cruiser turned into vaccine 'shot ship' for lakeside towns | Health

 Swiss pleasure cruiser turned into vaccine 'shot ship' for lakeside towns

-"I've already got my second appointment, also for the ship," said one man as he left the vessel.
+After another week in nearby Arbon, the vessel will make the return voyage to Romanshorn, so those inoculated earlier can get a required booster shot.
+"It was perfectly organized.
+I didn't even feel the needle," said Kurt Huber, who lives in the region, as he disembarked from the gangway after his shot.
+He said he would recommend the shot ship to others who might be hesitating over whether to be vaccinated.

+"When you see what otherwise could happen, it's simply logical," he said.
 Only Moderna shots are being used aboard the MS Thurgau, since the 10-dose vials are slightly easier to prepare in the ship's cramped quarters, medics said.

 The canton of Thurgau initially considered creating vaccine centres aboard buses, but eventually opted for the idled pleasure cruiser.
 "We wanted to figure out just how we could vaccinate as many people as possible, with as few vaccination centres as were necessary," said Urs Martin, a Thurgau elected official.